dousto/weighted-reservoir-sampler/README.md

 ### weightedReservoirSampler.push(item)

 Pushes an item to this instance's sample buffer.
-This function should be called for every item wish to consider for inclusion in the sample.
+This function should be called for every item you wish to consider for inclusion in the sample.

 ### weightedReservoirSampler.end()